Medically reviewed on April 7, 2018

-Although there's no cure for albinism, people with the disorder can take steps to protect their skin and maximize their vision.
-Some people with albinism may feel socially isolated or experience discrimination.
+Although there's no cure for albinism, people with the disorder can take steps to protect their skin and eyes and maximize their vision.

-Although the most recognizable form of albinism results in white hair and pinkish skin, skin coloring (pigmentation) can range from white to brown, and may be nearly the same as that of parents or siblings without albinism.
+The most recognizable form of albinism results in white hair and very light-colored skin compared with siblings.
+Skin coloring (pigmentation) and hair color can range from white to brown, and may be nearly the same as that of parents or siblings without albinism.

 - Moles, with or without pigment — moles without pigment are generally pink-colored